t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 : An affordance that can potentially be used to perform a named operation on an Object.

 Action Result:
-: A representation sent as a response by a server that does not represent resource state.
+: A representation sent as a response by a server that does not represent resource state, but the result of the interaction with the originally addressed resource.

 Affordance:
 : An element of an interface offered for interaction, defining its